tylermorganwall/MusaMasterclass/MusaMasterclass.md

 ![](MusaMasterclass_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-This opens up an X11 window that displays the 3D plot.
+This opens up an `rgl` window that displays the 3D plot.
 Draw to manipulate the plot, and control/ctrl drag to zoom in and out.
 To close it, we can either close the window itself, or type in `rgl::rgl.close()`.